AlivadTheImpala/school_vault/Chapter 6 Notes.md

 # 6.2 | The Cell Cycle

 ![[Screenshot 2023-02-13 at 13.04.42.png]]
+A cell goes through a series of events that involve cell growth  and cell division.

 # 6.3 | Cancer and the Cell Cycle
 # 6.4 | Prokaryotic Cell Division